telerik/winforms-docs/richtexteditor/features/watermark.md

 # Watermark

-Watermarks are text or pictures that appear behind document text.
+Watermarks are text or pictures that appear behind document's text.
 They often add interest or identify the document status.
-You can see watermarks in Paged layout mode; they can be printed and exported to all rich-text formats, except HTML.
+You can see watermarks in *Paged* layout mode.
+They can be printed and exported to all rich-text formats, except HTML.

 >tip More on the specifics of the format providers you can find [here]({%slug winforms/richtexteditor/import%}).
 >

 * [Uisng UI](#using-ui)